 8.1 This policy will be reviewed every three years, or more frequently in line with changes to legal, regulatory and best practice requirements.
-The next review will take place no later than October 2024.
+The next review will take place no later than October 2027.

-9. GDPR Privacy Statement
+9. UK General Data Protection Regulations (UK GDPR) Privacy Statement

-9.1 The Co-operative will gather and use certain information about individuals in accordance with GDPR.
+9.1 The Co-operative will gather and use certain information about individuals in accordance with UK GDPR.
 Staff members have a responsibility to ensure compliance with the terms of the privacy policy and to collect, handle and store personal information in accordance with relevant legislation.
-The Fair Processing Notice (FPN) details how personal data is held and processed.
+The Fair Processing Notice (FPN) details how personal data is held and processed with third parties in accordance with relevant policies and procedures.